classimmersevr/WebXR/README.md

 # WebXR
-WebXR Sample deploy using a UnityXR Exporter and OpenVR using the Desert Sample.
-Changes to shader for Quest and removing objects and some scene artifacts including addding some additional inputs of hands closing
+WebXR Sample deploy using a Mozilla UnityWebXRExporter and OpenVR using the Sunny Desert Sample.
+Changes to shader for Quest deploy and removing objects and some scene artifacts including addding some additional inputs of hands closing added